 Unless otherwise indicated, our club star gazes are open to the public.
-They are usually scheduled twice per month on the Friday nights that occur near the Last Quarter and New Moons (unless a holiday interferes).
+They are usually, but not always, scheduled twice per month on the Friday nights that occur near the Last Quarter and New Moons (unless a holiday interferes).
 Should Friday night be clouded out, we use the next night (Saturday) as our backup night.

 The star gazes are held at various observatories and other locations in the area.
 We use a number of observing sites throughout the year based upon weather conditions and accessibility.
 Check the “home page” for the latest posting of the designated observing sites each month.